iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 Key lookup, insertion and deletion take time proportional to $O(h)$ where $h$ is the height of our tree which in the worst case can be $O(N)$ if insertions and deletions are naively implemented.

-**Searching** os the single most fundamental application of BSTs.
+**Searching** is the single most fundamental application of BSTs.
 Unlike hash tables, you can find min, max, next largest, smallest element using BSTs.
 These operations, along with lookup and delete take $O(logN)$ time for library implementations (due to balanced trees).

 C++ STL offers two BST based containers: `set` and `map`:
 - sets store keys only